pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 gets set here and the scheduling attempt gets stopped for now.
 It will be retried when the ResourceClaim status changes.

-If all resources have been allocated already, the scheduler adds the Pod to the ReservedFor field of its ResourceClaims to ensure that no-one else gets to use those.
+If all resources have been allocated already (= `ResourceClaimStatus.Allocation` non-nil), the scheduler adds the Pod to the ReservedFor field of its ResourceClaims to ensure that no-one else gets to use those.